 Bitcoin, the first cryptocurrency was invented about a decade back in 2008 by Satoshi Nakamoto, a person or a group of individuals whose origins are still shrouded in mystery.
 In 2009, it was officially launched as open-source software.
 This digital currency has slowly gained popularity and is currently being widely accepted as a mode of receipt and payment in almost all types of transactions.

 The gaming industry is no exception, and casinos of both the brick-and-mortar variety and the online ones are accepting crypto in gaming.
-The traditional casinos now accept Bitcoins for deposits and withdrawals along with fiat currency and debit and credit cards.
+The traditional casinos now accept Bitcoins, which is called bitcoin casinos, for deposits and withdrawals along with fiat currency and debit and credit cards.
 There are also standalone online gaming sites that exclusively deal in cryptocurrencies.
 The playing experience in both forms is the same, and it is the transaction mode that differs only.

 Why do players prefer crypto transactions at casinos?

 The first is that deposits and withdrawals are made in the Blockchain node.
 Hence, there are no third parties like financial institutions or currency-issuing regulatory authorities involved in the transactions, unlike cash or cards.
 This secrecy is critical for those who want to conceal their gambling activities.
 Most importantly, there are no transaction fees for cryptos against substantial charges levied when credit or debit cards are used.

 The speed of withdrawals gives cryptocurrencies an edge.
 A regular currency withdrawal at a casino can take almost 6 to 7 business days to complete, whereas, for cryptos, it is under 12 hours on average.
 This is because cryptos are stored through smart contracts in digital wallets and can be withdrawn instantly.
 Gamers have an advantage here as their funds are not blocked for long.